neutralvibes/KoolApi/README.md

 It is recommended you take a few minutes to read through this information before using it.

-> Inorder to use this library knowledge of working with [ArduinoJson v6](https://arduinojson.org/) is required.
+> In order to use this library knowledge of working with [ArduinoJson v6](https://arduinojson.org/) is required.

 ### Create one REST like api usable from multiple sources